Hi 👋 I'm Markus. I'm looking for a new job from June 2022.

 I try to fix open source projects when I hit a wall or find a bug.

 I've successfully avoided managing my own server, database or backend by using services like Netlify, Vercel, Contentful/GraphCMS, AWS Amplify and the AWS CDK.

 Exploring new technologies is a lot of fun for me.
 I even read documentation to solve issues 😅 And I somehow manage to get up and running with most of these things quickly.
 I've started looking into Rust.
 That's a frightening thing, coming from CSS.
 I'm drawn towards learning it anyway, and can't yet explain why that is.

 I've led a team of 15 developers.
-I've done bi-weekly 1on1s with all of them, established career levels for the whole development division, and did all the things you'd probably expect from a team lead.
+I've done bi-weekly 1on1s with all of them, established career levels for the whole development division, and did all the things you'd probably and hopefully expect from a team lead.

 What I would like to do

 I've been working four days a week since mid 2018.
 I'd like to keep spending time with my daughter while also opening up time for my wife to push her business, so I'll keep doing that.
 From my experience in the last few years, working 80% of the "standard" working hours results in 90% output.
 Seems like a good deal to me.

 I want to set the right expectations regarding salary for both of us.
 In my last job, I earned slightly above senior level range.
 I plan to keep doing that.
 Happy to find out what "slightly above senior level" means to you 😊